Freakybob-Team/freakybrowse/README.md

 # WARNING!
 We have switched to PyQt6!
-Before running, run these commands in your terminal:
+Before running 1.6+, run these commands in your terminal:
 > pip install PyQt6